 Lead with questions

-Before diving into your pitch, understand the other party’s priorities.
+Before diving into your pitch, try to understand the other party's priorities.
 Start by asking open-ended questions (the opposite of yes and no questions).
 This not only demonstrates your interest in their needs but also allows you to tailor your proposal accordingly.

 Be likable

-3. Crafting your proposal
+Crafting your proposal

 Aim high

-Set your initial salary request above your actual target.
+You should set your initial salary request above your actual target.
 This strategy allows room for negotiation without underselling yourself.

 Specify a number, not a range